TheYoungSensei/Synthese_2BIN/README.md

 <h3>Terms and Services<h3>

 Be careful when using this repository.
-This is a work in progress and this was done by a human person (Well I think so) so some things might / may be false.
-Use your sense of analysis and in case of error(s) / amelioration(s), Let me know about it to aware the other utlisators.
+This is a work in progress and was done by a human person (Well I think so) so some things might / may be false.
+Use your sense of analysis and in case of error(s) / amelioration(s), Let me know about it to aware the other utilisators.